 Overhead markers, unlike dry erase markers are only intended for use on acetate, film or non porous surfaces.
 They contain water-soluble dyes that will penetrate and stain porous surface.
 Wet erase markers won't bead or smudge on smooth surfaces.

-Most wet eraser markers have a chisel tip.
+Most of these markers have a chisel tip.
 This means that, depending upon how you hold the marker, you can write with a thin or wide stroke.
 Since many wet eraser markers are used to fill in charts and graphs on transparencies, the fine tip is a major asset.
 For those who prefer it, though, there are a few suppliers of medium point overhead markers.

 There are several suppliers of wet erase markers.
 The most popular supplier is Vis-a-Vis, who sells their products through many diferent ofice supply stores.
 These types of markers are manufactured in several colors to include red, black, blue, and green.
 Although they are less popular, you can also find them in neon colors.
 The Board Dudes Direct is one of the few manufacturers of medium point wet erase markers.